 That the world of adults is not pure but dangerous, full of death-traps at every turn, is the reality we live in.
 Is there any fault or blame to be cast on anyone for this situation?
 I say, No, there is not.
 If you need to cast blame, you must cast it on the Creator of All, not on the driven beings whose pleasure comes from the misery of others.

 Everything must eat to live, and therefore, everything must be eaten.
-Even the predator is prey.
+Even the predator is eventually prey.
 That is what the poets call the cycle of life.
 There is no need to feel sorrow over this.
 And yet, when we lose what we love, we weep.
 This weeping is worthy.
 It is as worthy as the joy we feel when what we love enters our lives.
 That is, truly, the cycle of life.

 If you blame God for the evil in the world (as though it could somehow be eliminated), then you miss the point of creation.
 Evil in an action is identified from one point of view; evil is accepted or ignored or re-named from other points of view.
 There is no spiritual benefit in lingering over judgments about what is evil.
 That is not the point of creation.